-I talk about slow running a lot — this can be confused for shuffling along.
-Which I want to make abundantly clear is NOT the same thing.
+“Slower running” can be confused for shuffling along.
+Which is NOT the same thing.

 Typically for humans when running on FLATish ground the line between a run & a walk is ~4.5 miles an hour.
-Or about a 13:30 min/mile pace.
-Meaning somewhere between 13-14 min/mile you might start to notice a “form break down”.
+Or past a ~13:30 min/mile pace, you might start to notice a “form break down”.

 For hilly areas or trail runs — hills by nature of their incline will force you to have a shorter stride & quicker steps.
-I find that this transition where a power hike is far more efficient than a run is about at the MOST 15-16 min/mile.
+I find that this transition where a power hike is far more efficient than a run is about at ~15-16 min/mile.

-Walking or hiking isn’t less “hard” or “bad ass” or “credible”.
+Walking or hiking isn’t less “hard” or “credible”.
 Hard & our own physiological stress is relative.

 🏃🏼♀️ Don’t stress about nailing a perfect low zone pace for the sacrifice of form.
 When you’re getting started/new the goal is just to not sprint every run & tap out quickly.
 But finding a sustainable runnable pace higher zone or heart rate IS FINE!
 You will benefit here because everything at this point is making you better.